piotrwitek/utility-types/README.md

 ### `Unionize<T>`

-Disjoin object to union of one-property objects types
+Disjoin object to form union of objects, each with single property

 **Usage:**